A chart showing the different stages of glaucoma.

 Recent medical advances have lowered the risk of losing your sight if you have glaucoma.
 New techniques are now available to diagnose and treat the disease.

-A healthy diet that is low in saturated fats can help to prevent glaucoma.
+A healthy diet that is low in saturated fats can help prevent glaucoma.
 You can find saturated fats in red meats and dairy products.
-Use vegetable oils when you can because many of them include the healthy fat, omega-3.
+Use vegetable oils when you can, because this is a great way to incorporate omega-3 into your diet.
 A diet high in vegetables, fish, and chicken offers the best results.
-However, many people just don’t have the time to eat as much as a truly healthy diet requires.
-Many of us skip breakfast and grab lunch on the run.
-We might only sit down to eat dinner when our schedule permits it.
+In fact, a recent study found that those who partake in the Mediterranean diet are at a lower risk of developing the disease.

 An Active Lifestyle to Prevent Glaucoma